AliRezaJoodi/STM32_Exercises/README.md

 # STM32 Programming Exercises
-A repository for my exercises.
+This is a repository for my exercises.